 Rev. Vivien Hannon (1/4 time Assistant Priest)

 Rev. Vivien ministers in partnership with Rev. Tammy as our Assistant Priest and was our Priest in Charge (2018-2019) at St. Mark's.
-She came to St. Mark's in September 2012 while completing her studies towards a Master of Divinity degree from Atlantic School of Theology, and was ordained as Priest in December 2013.
+She came to St. Mark's in September 2012 while completing her studies towards a Master of Divinity degree from Atlantic School of Theology and was ordained as Priest in December 2013.
 She served as Priest Assistant at St. Mark's before becoming Priest in Charge after the retirement of the former Rector.
 She has worked as geologist, and later as academic computing services specialist in a university environment.
 Previously educated in her home province of Quebec and at Queen's University, she moved to Nova Scotia in the 1970s, and lived for several years in Halifax's North End, just a few blocks from St. Mark's.
-She feels very happy and blessed to be among the St. Mark's community.
+She feels incredibly happy and blessed to be among the St. Mark's community.

 Rev. Canon Jim Purchase (Honorary Priest Assistant)